leanprover-community/flt-regular/README.md

 the exact five-polynomial certificate showing that a Kummer--Dedekind ideal has principal cube.  `BealRegular/TwentyThreePrimeTwoCube.lean` applies that checker to a concrete irreducible degree-11 factor modulo `2`, identifies the resulting prime ideal above `2`, and proves its cube principal.
-This is one class relation, not a proof that every class has exponent three.
+`BealRegular/TwentyThreePrimeThreeCube.lean` checks the analogous certificate for a prime above `3`.
+Galois conjugacy makes one selected prime sufficient for each rational prime, so these two relations finish the two degree-11 rational primes in the full-field Minkowski sieve.
+They do not prove that every class has exponent three: `28,262` degree-one and `19` degree-two rational primes, as well as the ramified prime, remain on that brute-force route.
 The project does not assume Kummer's Bernoulli criterion or claim that the non-PID cyclotomic field is a PID.
 See `TwentyThreeBernoulli.md` and `TwentyThreeDesign.md` for the explicit proof routes and remaining gap.

 Useful verification commands are: